n-t-roff/ex-3.6/README.md

 ## Usage notes
 * PAGE-UP, PAGE-DOWN keys may work on most terminals by putting `map  ^[[5~ ^B` and `map  ^[[6~ ^F` into `~/.exrc`.
+* When scrolling down less than a full screen height some lines may be displayed wrong aligned.
+  `^L` fixes this.
+  Scrolling down with `^F` does't have this problem.
+* The size of files to edit is currently limited to 16384 lines.

 **Attention**:
 The original `vi` had not been 8-bit clean!